hyperfiles-org/viewer/README.md

-# Browser
+# Hyperfiles Viewer

-A framework for reusable components to render and modify SocialDB by Near Social.
+A gateway to publish and explore Hyperfiles.

+This is a Next.js app that renders React components from Near Protocol using the Near Social VM.

 ## Setup & Development